babangsund/babangsund.com/src/blog/relay_local_state_management.md

 > With great power comes great global state.

-Keep in mind, that just because you *can* use Relay for local state, does **not** mean that you should.
+Keep in mind, that just because you *can* use Relay for local component state, does **not** mean that you should.
 This is a job best left to React.
 [Are you using hooks yet](https://reactjs.org/docs/hooks-intro.html)?
 If not, you're missing out!

 ## Conclusion